Your favourite dishes in a single cloud kitchen

 Blueprint and Journey mapping workshops

-GrabKitchen was to be launched across SEA, in Thailand, Indonesia, The Philippines and Singapore.
+GrabKitchen was to be launched in Thailand, Indonesia, The Philippines and Singapore.
 Our consensus was that it would be easier to launch in a digitally attuned Singapore, as compared to the more challenging, developing markets, such as Indonesia and the Philippines, where food delivery is predominantly running on a concierge model and requires more human interaction.
-This simply means that when an order is placed, the payment is collected during delivery, via cash, as compared to it being done online.

-We decided to start with the more challenging countries, to ensure we can spend more time ironing out their experiences.
+We started with the more challenging countries, to ensure we can spend more time ironing out their experiences.

-We conducted in-person sessions with the country teams and had members from the operations, finance, delivery and customer service departments to create a holistic, end to end journey and blueprint experience for dine in, deliveries and take-aways.
+In-person sessions were conducted with country teams and the operations, finance, delivery and customer service departments to create a holistic, end to end journey and blueprint experience for dine in, deliveries and take-aways.
 I lead some of the blueprint workshops along with my team and ensured we defined a clear enough customer and staff journey.
-This then lead to identifying what Grab needs to do in the back-end to launch GrabKitchen.
+We then identified what Grab needs to do in the back-end to launch GrabKitchen.

-“It was amazing to uncover how unique each country’s service experience can be.
-For example, in The Philippines, reusable plastic tableware is preferred as compared to some others where they may use disposables.”
+“Each country’s service experience was unique.
+In The Philippines, reusable plastic tableware is preferred as compared to some others where they may use disposables.”

-As we planned for the logistics and retail partnership for GrabKitchen, we made sure we took business as well as stakeholder experience into consideration.
+As we planned for the logistics and retail partnership for GrabKitchen, we took business and stakeholder experiences into consideration.

-It was crucial to conduct some dry runs, to ensure that the stakeholder journey that we had created was foolproof.
-The dry runs acted as a test bed for our team to gather feedback and iterate the staff process and customer experience.
+Dry run tests were conducted to ensure that the stakeholder journey we had created was foolproof.
+They helped us gather potential user feedback and iterate the staff process and customer experience.

 On the right are the dry runs conducted at the Bangkok outlet, based in an open foodcourt.